 You’ve probably been taught that short stories follow the time-revered rule: Limit your story to a specific time, place, event, interaction, or character’s evolution.
 I say, do the opposite.
 Here's how.

-BY ANNE R. ALLEN Bite-sized fiction has moved mainstream, and today’s readers are more eager than ever to “read short.”
-Here’s why writing little stories is paying off in a big way.
+Bite-sized fiction has moved mainstream, and today’s readers are more eager than ever to “read short.”
+Here’s why writing little stories is paying off in a big way from author Anne R. Allen.